faluciano/Interpreter/README.md

 ## To run:

-compile with " --std=c++11 -w *.cpp -o interp " then "./interp filepath"
+compile with "-std=c++11 -w *.cpp -o interp " then "./interp filetoreadpath"

 ## The language follows these grammar rules: